mohammedSlimani/chatlayer-test/assignments /echo-chatbot/README.md

 > Parrot, repeats what you say

 ## About
 This project uses [Feathers](http://feathersjs.com) for the backend and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Reason of usage of Technologies:
+- React (javascript): is a requirement in the assignment
+- Feathersjs (javascript): In my opinion, feathersjs is one of the best frameworks when it comes to getting started with a boilerplate quickly.
+It sets up proper eslint, testing library (used mocha + assert), security (helmet), a proper logger (winston) and includes some improvement to the response with gzip.
+If the assignment included database tasks, feathers would have shined even more with its smooth integration of ORM libraries like sequelize or Knex.
 ## Getting Started

 ### With `docker-compose`